 The destabilization of chronological ageing through the ‘remaking’ of biology in popular discourse and practice necessitates the use of ARTs—while making infertility an ultimate biological reality.
 Infertility has long moved away from a primarily social affliction to become a pursuit of genetically-related children through technology.

+Acknowledgements

+This paper is part of my forthcoming research on ageing and assisted reproduction, which has been granted the Wellcome Trust UK grant for 2018.
+I would like to thank Rakhi Ghoshal for inviting me to write for the Indian Journal of Medical Ethics special issue on Assisted Reproduction, and to the anonymous reviewers for their insightful comments.

 References

 Cohen, Lawrence (1999).
 No Ageing in India: Modernity, Senility and the Family.
 New Delhi: Oxford University Press.